DonAnthonyLee/DonAnthonyLee.github.io/docs/puj/PagodaShadowsPage013.md

 <!-- for there were no fences between the fields. -->
 me tshân kah tshân bô keh tek-lî.
 <!-- It was governed by a rope tied to a ring through its nostril. -->
-&#x002D;&#x002D;Nâng ēng tiâu soh pa̍k tuè gû-kǹg-phī lâi kuán-hat chiah-gû.
+&#x002D;&#x002D;Nâng ēng tiâu soh pa̍k tuè gû-kǹg-phīⁿ lâi kuán-hat chiah-gû.
 <!-- Number Four liked to ride home from the rice-field on its back, and then watch it while it rested and wallowed in a pool of muddy water. -->
 A-sì siăng ngiàn khiâ-gû tùi tshân-hn̂g kàu tshù-lăi, liáu, nā piⁿ&#x002D;&#x002D;thâu chióⁿ chiah-gû bô-sṳ̄ tŏ chĕng thôu-ko-muê &#x002D;&#x002D;kâi tî-tói húiⁿ-ká-kún.
 <!-- When there was not enough rain, Four had also to help to turn the chain pump, which raised water from the creek to the level of the rice-fields, to water the growing crop. -->
 Thiⁿ iáu chió lo̍h-hŏu &#x002D;&#x002D;hṳ́-ē, A-sì tio̍h khṳ̀ sio-hŭ ta̍h tsúi-chhia, lia̍h khoi-tói kâi tsúi khat kàu tshân-hn̂g &#x002D;&#x002D;kò lâi èng-tshân.
 <!-- This pump was turned by the feet, three persons stepping together on the flanges of a wheel, which turned the endless chain that brought up the water. -->